DefiLlama/docs/list-your-project/other-dashboards/important-considerations.md

 #### Methodology

-* For fees and revenue adapters please don' forget to include how have you calculated the values in the methodology attribute.
+* For fees and revenue adapters please don't forget to include how have you calculated the values in the methodology attribute.

 ```typescript
 const adapter = {